McNerdius/TailBlazor/Source/wwwroot/content/setup.md

 You'll need the .NET 6 SDK, Node.JS, and of course a development environment — _PowerShell optional_

 ::: info
-The repo and this site are geared toward .NET 6 and Tailwind 3.
+TailBlazor is geared toward .NET 6 and Tailwind 3.
 Older versions of .NET would work too, but the build steps may be subtly different for Blazor.
 :::

 ## Development Environment: